reid-moffat/reid-moffat/README.md

 ### Hi 👋

-I'm a Software Developer focusing on API development with clean, concise and clear code.
-Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat) for project collaboration!
+I'm a Software Developer focusing on API development with clean, concise and clear code

 ## My projects
 *🤝 = Team project*